begula-Inc/sql-data/README.md

 ## Contact

-For questions or feedback, please open an issue or contact the repository owner.
+For questions or feedback, please open an issue or conatct [owner](https://github.com/zarzoneieir/).